libraryofcelsus/Aetherius_AI_Assistant/readme.md

 Discord Server: https://discord.gg/pb5zcNa7zE

-Join the Discord for more in-depth information!
+Join the Discord for help or to get more in-depth information!

 **Version 0.036 requires a DB reset**